-The GED® exam includes four independent tests in the following subject areas: Science, Math, Language Arts, and Social Studies.
+The GED exam includes four independent tests in the following subject areas:

 You can take, register, and pay for one of the four subjects (modules) at a time.
 No need to take the entire battery in one session.

-The GED diploma is accepted by practically every US employer and college as the equivalency of a common high school diploma.
+The GED diploma is accepted by practically every US employer and college as the equivalent of a common high school diploma.

 There are numerous locations where GED programs are available, often for free, to become ready to sit for the Rhode Island GED exam confidently.

 Rhode Island GED Testing Requirements

 - The minimum age to qualify for GED testing in Rhode Island is 16.

 - Students ages 16 and 17, however, only qualify if they meet additional requirements.

 - They must, for instance, provide a personal Alternative Learning Plan and have permission from their school districts and a parent or guardian.
 Please check with a GED testing site near you for details.

 - Test-takers cannot already hold a high school or equivalent diploma.